 - Using SVN to keep the dojo source tree updated

 - Using SVK to maintain the gfx branch

-- MSIE, Firefox can show the by refresh the page
+- MSIE, Firefox can render by refreshing the page

-# cp the dojo 2d implementation in $dojosvg, and check into the local svk repository.
+First of all, check out the code in dojo, copythedojo2dimplementationtodojosvg, and check into the local svk repository.

 sudo emerge mini_httpd

 Notes: dojo / trunk / src / gfxislinkedtodojo/dojogfx/src/gfx, so we can work in $dojo/dojogfx/src/gfx, and commit the change to our local svk repository.